UwUSnek/Lumen-Aurora/Lynx/Types/Containers/ContainersGuidelines.md

 }
 ```

-Getters and setters should only get and set variables, without additional operations
+Getters and setters should only get and set variables, without additional operations.
 If they need to do more, write another function that specifically does that and explain how it works
+.
 <br><br><br><br>

 # idk

-Prefer debug checks over error codes
+Prefer debug checks over error codes.
-Prefer auto over complete templates, if you don't need the name of the type
+Use `auto` over complete templates, if you don't need the name of the type.
+Never `#define` constants.
+Use constexpr instead.

 <br><br><br><br>